jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ### 4. Remove the map interactivity

+Can you pan and zoom?
+Yes!?
+Great.
+Now, let's take that ability away.

-Let's look at the map API again, specifically at the [interaction handlers](https://docs.mapbox.com/mapbox-gl-js/api/#user%20interaction%20handlers).
+Let's look at the map API again, specifically at the [interaction handlers](https://docs.mapbox.com/mapbox-gl-js/api/handlers/).
 Map objects have several interactivity handlers.
 We are going to disable them *all*.
 1. After the map was initialized, add the following JavaScript code:

       ```javascript